- Large parts of Sweden are flat or only slightly hilly, but towards the Norwegian border there are mountain ranges rising to more than 2,000 metres.

 - Europe's largest shopping centre is located in Gothenburg, in the west of the country, and there are more of the best-known US fast-food chain outlets here than in other European countries.
 The Lindvalen ski area even has a drive-in for skiers.

-- Car accidents involving moose are not uncommon in Sweden.
+- Car accidents involving moose are common in Sweden.
 About a fifth of all accidents are related to moose and the warning signs showing moose crossing roads are popular souvenirs – and not always obtained legally.

 - Traffic offenders can expect draconian punishments in Sweden.
-People who do not keep the legal safe distance whilst driving can be fined and banned from driving for several years.
+People who do not keep the legal safe distance while driving can be fined and banned from driving for several years.

 The economic development of the country only really took off at the beginning of the 20th century and the country is ranked in the top 12 countries in the world for its gross domestic product (GDP).
 One of the most famous and well-known car manufacturers, a famous furniture chain and several electronics manufacturers are Swedish.